JetBrains/teamcity-documentation/topics/git.md

 For the [agent-side checkout](vcs-checkout-mode.md), it is supported __only if Git 1.7.3\+ client__ is installed on the agent.
 See [TW-18711](http://youtrack.jetbrains.com/issue/TW-18711).
 For Git hosted from Team Foundation Server 2013, specify NTLM credentials here.

-You can use a personal access token instead of a password to authenticate in GitHub, Azure DevOps Services, GitLab, and Bitbucket.
+You can use a personal access token instead of a password to authenticate in GitHub, Azure DevOps Services, GitLab, JetBrains Space, and Bitbucket.
 When connecting to Azure DevOps, remember to set the _Code_ access scope to _Code (read) / Code (read and write) for versioned settings_ in the repositories you are about to access from TeamCity.

 >Beginning August 13, 2021, GitHub [will no longer accept passwords](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) when authenticating Git operations on GitHub.com.
 >We highly recommend that you use an access token or SSH key instead of password when configuring a VCS root for a GitHub.com repository.
 >
 {type="warning"}

-When using an existing Bitbucket Cloud, Bitbucket Server, GitLab, or Azure DevOps Services connection to create a VCS Root, TeamCity will use a refreshable token instead of the password.
+When using an existing Bitbucket Cloud, Bitbucket Server, GitLab, JetBrains Space or Azure DevOps Services connection to create a VCS Root, TeamCity will use a refreshable token instead of the password.

 </td></tr><tr>